docusign/code-examples-java/README.md

-1. **Сreating an envelope where the workflow is paused** [Source.](./src/main/java/com/docusign/controller/eSignature/examples/EG032ControllerPauseSignatureWorkflow.java) This topic demonstrates how to create an envelope where the workflow is paused before the envelope is sent to a second recipient.
+1. **Сreating an envelope where the workflow is paused** [Source.](./src/main/java/com/docusign/controller/eSignature/examples/EG032ControllerPauseSignatureWorkflow.java) This code example demonstrates how to create an envelope where the workflow is paused before the envelope is sent to a second recipient.

-1. **Resuming an envelope workflow that has been paused** [Source.](./src/main/java/com/docusign/controller/eSignature/examples/EG033ControllerUnpauseSignatureWorkflow.java) This topic demonstrates how to resume an envelope workflow that has been paused.
+1. **Resuming an envelope workflow that has been paused** [Source.](./src/main/java/com/docusign/controller/eSignature/examples/EG033ControllerUnpauseSignatureWorkflow.java) This code example demonstrates how to resume an envelope workflow that has been paused.

 1. **Use conditional recipients** [Source.](./src/main/java/com/docusign/controller/eSignature/examples/EG034ControllerUseConditionalRecipients.java)
-   This topic demonstrates how to create an envelope where the workflow is paused before the envelope is sent to a second recipient.
+   This code example demonstrates how to create an envelope where the workflow is paused before the envelope is sent to a second recipient.

 ## Rooms API
 **Note:** to use the Rooms API you must also [create your DocuSign Developer Account for Rooms](https://developers.docusign.com/docs/rooms-api/rooms101/create-account).